G-Research/spark-dgraph-connector/README.md

 |9      |null                 |Person     |Richard Marquand                              |null               |null   |null        |
 |10     |null                 |Film       |Star Wars: Episode V - The Empire Strikes Back|1980-05-21 00:00:00|5.34E8 |124         |

+Note: Wide nodes do not work with predicate partitioner.
+Default partitioner for wide nodes is `UidRangePartitioner`.

 #### Edges

 Edges can be loaded as follows: